-These may seem to be trivial points, and I will readily concede that they make little substantial difference to actual teaching today.
-But still, I think that there are two somewhat important implications which should not be overlooked.
-Firstly, the discrepancy between the Target Language Democratisation narrative and the account found in this book from the early 1960s, calls into question the extent to which canonical versions of ELT history are grounded on historical data.
-This is disturbing question, which has also been posed by Richard Smith elsewhere, and which perhaps needs to be asked more persistently.
+These may seem like trivial points, and I will readily concede that they make little substantive difference to actual teaching today.
+But still, I think that they carry two somewhat important implications which should not be overlooked.
+Firstly, the discrepancy between the Target Language Democratisation narrative and the account found in this book from the early 1960s calls into question the extent to which canonical versions of ELT history are grounded on historical data.
+This is a disturbing question, which has also been posed by Richard Smith elsewhere, and one which perhaps needs to be asked more persistently.

 Secondly, such discrepancies raise the question of how and why ahistorical accounts of ELT come to be established.
 As critical professionals, we need to ask ourselves why the nuanced statements made by Halliday, McIntosh and Strevens have failed to register in the history of the profession.
-I can only speculate that our understandings of the past are always mediated by the perceptions of by those who came in prominence more recently, perceptions which may have been oversimplified in the context of the heated lingua-political debates of the 1980s.
+I can only speculate that our understandings of the past are always mediated by the perceptions of those who came in prominence more recently, and these perceptions may have been oversimplified in the context of the heated lingua-political debates of the 1980s.
 If the invectives sometimes found in the English as a Lingua Franca literature are any indication, some of us have been rather too eager to reduce alternative viewpoints to straw-men arguments.
-While this tendency may be problematic in the context of scholarly debate, raising such oversimplified accounts to historical status is even more troublesome.
+This tendency is certainly problematic in the context of scholarly debate, and raising such oversimplified accounts to historical status is even more troublesome.

 And what about fixing this mess?
 To me, it sees that there’s a need to retell the history of our profession – this time drawing on the findings of a rigorous, data-driven research agenda.
-We need to go back to the original documents, the books and writings of previous times, and we need to interview those people who were involved in giving the profession its shape. there’s lots of work to be done, so if there’s anyone out there looking for a PhD topic, this might be a worthwhile one.
+We need to go back to the original documents, the books and writings of previous times, and we need to record the insights of those people who were involved in shaping the profession as it took its early steps, perhaps as a matter of urgency.
+There’s lots of work to be done, so if there’s anyone out there looking for a PhD topic, this might be a worthwhile one.

 Featured image by Hindrik Sijens @ Flickr | CC BY-NC-SA 2.0